icon-project/multisig-wallet/README.md

 After deploying wallet, wallet owners can deposit ICX and tokens to wallet (simply 'send icx' and 'transfer' token to the wallet) and manage it.

-When using funds or changing Internally set conditions(e.g. add owner, remove owner, change requirements), use ```submitTransaction``` method.
+If you want to use funds(e.g. send icx, token) or changing Internally set conditions(e.g. add owner, remove owner, change requirements), use ```submitTransaction``` method.
 For example, if you want to send 10 ICX to the specific address, call ```submitTransaction``` with below parameters.

 ```json
 {